aclaf/flagrant/docs/explanation/concepts.md

 Because specs are immutable, they can be freely shared without defensive copying.
 A common option specification for a verbose flag can be defined once and included in dozens of different command specifications without risk of one command's modifications affecting others.
 This sharing reduces memory overhead and enables consistent behavior across commands that use the same option definitions.

-The parser and completer can safely maintain references to specs without worrying about external modifications.
-Internal caches built during parsing or completion generation remain valid for the lifetime of the spec, enabling performance optimizations that would be unsafe with mutable specifications.
+The parser can safely maintain references to specs without worrying about external modifications.
+Internal caches built during parsing remain valid for the lifetime of the spec, enabling performance optimizations that would be unsafe with mutable specifications.

 ### Caching and performance

 Immutability enables aggressive caching strategies.
 The parser can precompute resolution maps from option names to canonical option specifications during initialization, caching these maps for the entire parse session.
-The completer can generate static completion candidates from spec metadata without concern that the underlying spec might change between completion requests.

 Validation results can be cached indefinitely.
 Once a spec passes validation at construction time, no re-validation is ever needed.
-Derived computations like negated option names (generated by prepending negation words and separators during spec initialization) can be computed once and stored, eliminating redundant work on every parse or completion invocation.
+Derived computations like negated option names (generated by prepending negation words and separators during spec initialization) can be computed once and stored, eliminating redundant work on every parse invocation.

 ### How immutability affects validation

 Immutability determines when validation can happen.
 All structural validation happens at construction time because the spec never changes after creation—there's no opportunity to validate later.
 This gives you immediate feedback when defining your CLI interface, catching errors right at the point of definition rather than discovering them during runtime parsing.

 Parse-time validation then focuses exclusively on user input, not spec configuration.
 The parser knows that all specs are internally consistent, so it only needs to check whether the user's arguments satisfy the spec's constraints, not whether the specs themselves are valid.

----

 ## Specification composition